-- 1. Always engage conveyor's transport lock before transporting. - 2.
-Never allow riders on the tender. - 3.
-Check reflectors, lights, other lighting requirements are installed and in good working order. - 4.
-Be sure that the trailer is equipped with brakes that are in good working order.
-Be familiar with their operation. - 5.
+- Always engage conveyor's transport lock before transporting. - Never allow riders on the tender. - Check that all the lights, reflectors and other lighting requirements are installed and in good working condition. - Be sure that the trailer is equipped with brakes that are in good working order.
+Be familiar with their operation.

 Stay away from overhead power lines.
 Electrocution can occur without direct contact.

-- 6. Plan your route to avoid heavy traffic. - 7.
-Comply with all local laws governing safety and transporting of equipment on public roads. - 8.
-Do not drink and drive. - Do not exceed a safe travel speed.
-Slow down for rough terrain and when cornering. - Be a safe and courteous driver.
+- Plan your route to avoid heavy traffic. - Comply with all local laws governing safety and transporting of equipment on public roads. - Do not drink and drive. - Be a safe and courteous driver.
 Always yield to oncoming traffic in all situations, including narrow bridges, intersections, etc. Watch for traffic when operating near or crossing roadways.